Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

     -   #### IMAGERY

         -   The images placed in the website are sea images as for the main theme of the BS Marine activity develops in the maritime field.
-As  for the shipping inspection company, the main interest is keeping international waters clean by verifying activities and crew on bord the ships.
+As  for the ship inspections company, the main interest is keeping international waters clean by verifying activities and crew on bord the ships.

 -   ### WIREFRAME